Book A Demo Today

 Cyber security symbols overlaying hands typing on laptop

-This can happen through social engineering where the attacker forms trust with the target through personalised messages before coercing them into opening an infected attachment in an email or clicking on malicious links, allowing them to access the computer, releasing the malicious file on the operating system resulting in infected computers.
+This can happen through social engineering where the attacker forms trust with the target through personalised messages before coercing them into opening an infected attachment in an email or clicking on malicious links.
+It allows them to access the computer and release the malicious file on the operating system, resulting in infected computers.

 Thus begins the process of file-encrypting, where the malware holds files hostage until a ransom is exchanged before the decryption of the files is granted.
 Not only can this have an impact on a company financially, but it also has the potential to tarnish your business reputation.